Skip to Main Content

 The State of Texas does not require an employer to offer employees parental leave and does not have a state law equivalent to the FMLA.

-State employees who have been employed for fewer than 12 months or who worked fewer than 1,250 hours during the 12-month period preceding the beginning of leave are eligible to take an unpaid parental leave of absence not to exceed 12 weeks.
-The employee must first use all available paid vacation and sick time while taking the leave, and the remainder of the leave is unpaid.
-This authorized leave begins on the date of the birth of a natural child of the employee or the adoption by or foster care placement with the employee of a child younger than three years of age.
-(Tex.
-Gov't Code § 661.913).
+State employees who have been employed for less than 12 months, or worked fewer than 1,250 hours during that span, are eligible to take a parental leave of absence up to 12 weeks.
+Tex.
+Gov't Code § 661.913(a).
+First, "the employee must use all available paid vacation and sick time while taking the leave, and the remainder of the leave is unpaid."
+Tex.
+Gov't Code § 661.913(b).
+Essentially, the employee will be paid during a parental leave of absence for as long as the employee has vacation or sick days to use during the leave.
+The parental leave of absence begins on the date of either the birth of a natural child or the date of adoption or foster care placement with the employee.
+Tex.
+Gov't Code § 661.913(c).
+In all scenarios, the child must be younger than three years of age.
+Tex.
+Gov't Code § 661.913(c).

 Other Leave

 The State of Texas does not require employers to offer employees paid vacation or sick leave, but employers may be required to provide employees with vacation pay pursuant to established policy or agreement between employer and employee.
 Tex.
-Labor Code Ann. §§ 61.001(7), 61.019.
+Lab.
+Code §§ 61.001(7), 61.019.

 However, certain cities – such as Austin, Dallas, and San Antonio – have local ordinances enjoined by court orders that mandate paid or earned sick time; employers should check local laws concerning sick leave.